 In 2018, Colgate faculty members and the Board of Trustees voted unanimously to adopt an official report in support of academic freedom and freedom of expression on campus, and the Student Government Association voted to embrace the document as a guiding principle for their organization.

 The document provides critical guidance on questions of free speech for faculty, staff, and students.
-Select passages include:
+Select necessary to respond effectively to views that they

-"As a University dedicated to the liberal arts, Colgate should support the rights of all community members to voice their views, even if unpopular, while helping them to likewise cultivate the habits of mind and skills necessary to respond effectively to views that they may find wrong or offensive."
+"As a University dedicated to the liberal arts, Colgate should support the rights of all community members to voice their views, even if unpopular, while helping them to likewise cultivate the habits of mind and skills